Workers Comp Class Codes Quick Primer

 - Your competitors are being classified differently

-- The #1 way to know is that you or someone in your company has a gut feeling that your Class Code is wrong, or there is something that is wrong overall with your Workers Comp insurance policy – that is when we receive most of our calls and emails, and gut feelings are right about 80% – 90% of the time.
+- The #1 way to know is that you or someone in your company has a gut feeling that your Class Code is wrong, or there is something wrong overall with your Workers Comp insurance policy – that is when we receive most of our calls and emails, and gut feelings are right about 80% – 90% of the time.

 I will add to this list as time permits.
 Those are the ones that I can remember off the top of my head.
 I am on the road this week traveling to the West Virginia NCCI Conference.